 Sensory Overload and Heightened Sensitivities

 Sensory overload and heightened sensitivities during autistic burnout can lead to meltdowns, shutdowns, and increased difficulty managing daily life due to overwhelming sensory stimuli.
-Anxiety, irritability, restlessness, difficulty concentrating, and physical unease are common indications of sensory overload, which can be triggered by an overwhelming amount of sensory input.
+Anxiety, irritability, restlessness, difficulty concentrating, and physical unease are common indications of sensory overload, which an overwhelming amount of sensory input can trigger.

 Managing sensory overload and heightened sensitivities during autistic burnout requires establishing healthy boundaries, practicing self-care, and seeking mental health support.